Do It Yourself - Info.

 Coloring wood for bird toys can add interest for your bird, being that birds do see in color it does make a difference if your bird is attracted to it.
 Coloring wood is safe as long as it is with food grade colorants.
-Color wood only for about 10 minutes, if your coloring solution is mixed up with enough colorant then about 5 to 10 minutes soaking time is good.
+If your coloring solution is mixed up with enough colorant then about 5 or less soaking time is good.
 It can vary depending on the density of the wood.
-Be sure to wear gloves as the color absorbs into the skin easily and can take a while to wear off even after numerous hand washing.
+Be sure to wear latex or rubber gloves as the color absorbs into the skin easily and can take a while to wear off even after numerous hand washing.
 If you want to color larger amounts of wood, it is best to get either 2 or 5 gallon buckets.
-Do the coloring process outdoors if at all possible, if not then set up an protected area indoors and laydown plastic on the surface as food coloring will stain.
-Lay paper towels or newspaper down to absorb some of the dripping color once it is out of the bucket.
+Do the coloring process outdoors if at all possible, if not then set up an protected area indoors and lay down plastic on the surface as food coloring will stain some items, I have always had it wash out of my clothing with no problem.
+Lay paper towels or newspaper down to absorb some of the dripping color once it is out of the bucket to dry.

 I have colored wood for years outdoors so I had made up a couple of drying tables.
 I made a wooden frame from 2x4's, screwed them together and secured them on wooden saw horses.
 I used a small 1/4" wire mesh that is attached to the wooden frame, this mesh is a good size because even the smallest items I color does not fall through the mesh.
 This works great as you can see in the above photo image.

 Drying time is important and if it is outside on a nice warm or hot day it will not take too long but be sure your wood is dried well before putting it away.
 I let my newly colored woods to be exposed to the air for a day and I place the wood into cardboard flats until well dried.